-Course Code: 401(A)Maximum Marks: 50Credits: 02External Marks: 30Course Type: ElectiveInternal Marks: 20
+Course Code : 401(A) Maximum Marks : 50

+Credits : 02 External Marks : 30

+Course Type : Elective Internal Marks : 20

-- apply the skills of guidance and counselling in classroom situations - describe the process of development of self-image and self-esteem - appreciate the types and issues of counselling and guidance in inclusive settings
+- CLO 1: explain the aims, areas and conditions of guidance and counselling along with the competencies of a counsellor and the role of a teacher in counselling. - CLO 2: describe the process of development of self-image and self-esteem along with the role of the teacher in the same. - CLO 3: discuss the types and challenges of guidance and counselling in inclusive settings.